Crew

 Barbara Matelski

-Skylab Expedition 3
+Skylab Crew 3

 “The three of us dreamed up the concept, Bill Pogue put together the description, and Barbara Matelski from the Johnson Space Center Graphics Department did the artwork.
 We gave our concept to several artists, but none of them came up with a design that delivered the message, so we rough sketched our idea, and Barbara put it together.”